shguan10/machine_learning/README.md

 ### Currently I have:
 1. digit classifier interface
-   + To see the demo, cd to the digit_classifier directory and run 'python nninter.py'
+   + To see the demo, run `python nninter.py`.
+NOTE: As the machine was trained on images centered on the 28x28 grid, try to draw digits that are centered as well.
+The machine will perform better.
 2. digit reconstructor
     + To see the demo, run `python dbnRun.py`.
 This will load the dbn with default weights, train it for 20 epochs, write the new weights to a file and finally display the reconstructed digits.
     + To only see the reconstructed digits using the default weights, run `python dbnDisplay.py`